nuxt-modules/og-image/README.md

 - ✨ Create an `og:image` using the built-in templates or make your own with Vue components
 - 🎨 Design and test your `og:image` in the Nuxt DevTools OG Image Playground with full HMR
-- ▲ Render using [Satori](https://github.com/vercel/satori): Tailwind classes, Google fonts, emoji support and more!
+- ▲ Render using [Satori](https://github.com/vercel/satori): Tailwind / UnoCSS with your theme, Google fonts, 6 emoji families supported and more!
 - 🤖 Or prerender using the Browser: Supporting painless, complex templates
 - 📸 Feeling lazy?
 Just generate screenshots for every page: hide elements, wait for animations, and more
 - ⚙️ Works on the edge: Vercel Edge, Netlify Edge and Cloudflare Workers